 Assault is a complicated subject – and the manner in which UK law defines it is broader and more widely ranging than most people think.

-In this feature, we will offer a brief overview of the legal definition of assault, as well as how that definition affects those in the security industry whose job often involves observing it, confronting it and sometimes experiencing it.
+In this feature, we will offer a brief overview of the legal definition of common assault, as well as how that definition affects those in the security industry whose job often involves observing it, confronting it and sometimes experiencing serious injury an physical injury.

 Throughout this piece, we will attempt to keep a respectful tone, as we understand the sensitive nature of the subject being discussed.

 The law in this country defines assault offences as the infliction of intentional or reckless harm towards an individual.
 In criminal terms, it can be charged as common assault, actual bodily harm (ABH) or grievous bodily harm (GBH) depending on the severity of the incident and the injuries and serious bodily harm sustained by the victim.

 It is commonly assumed that common assault begins and ends with physical harm.
 However, this is not the case.
 In legal terms, an assault may take place even if no physical contact is made.

 For example, if one person issues the threat of assault to another, the person issuing the threat has committed assault.
 Accordingly, actions such as intentional shoving or spitting may also be considered minor acts of common assault.